Toulouse-Lautrec’s Moulin Rouge Paintings and Posters

 Toulouse-Lautrec’s At The Moulin Rouge: The Dance.
 Valentin ‘the boneless’ puts a trainee through her paces as a quality bourgeois audience looks on.
 (2) © Wikimedia Commons.

-The picture shows a typical scene at the dancehall.
+A typical scene at the Moulin Rouge

 Toulouse-Lautrec’s poster Moulin Rouge: La Goulue